cecidisi/uRank-Test/README.md

   * 'libs': folder where you wanna copy urank (see options 2 and 3), and
   * 'htmlFile': path to file where you wan t to inject urank files and dependencies (here `app/index.html`)

+Before runing any of the following grunt tasks, execute the command `bower cache clean`

 There are 3 ways of downloading urank and including necessary files in you HTML:
   1. To downlaod urank to `bower_components` and include urank and dependencies directly from this folder, run:
     ```grunt urank-load-all``` (recommended)